Coworking Spaces Offer a Post-Pandemic Office Alternative

 Helping to Solve the Remote Work Dilemma

 Even after the pandemic passes, the world will never be the same.
 The work-from-home trend is here to stay, as evidenced by announcements from numerous companies — including Facebook, Twitter, Shopify, and Slack — stating that they will allow large swaths of their workforces to work from home indefinitely.
 Many more companies will likely follow suit, partly to save on costs, but also because many employees do not want to return to corporate offices.
-Once employees have experienced remote work, “they’re going to want to continue,” said Kate Lister, president of consulting company Global Workforce Analytics.
+Once employees have experienced remote work, “they’re going to want to continue,” said Kate Lister, president of consulting company Global Workplace Analytics.
 She and her company predict a seismic shift in workplace culture over the next few years, with a much larger percentage of the population working from home on a permanent basis.

+However, although many employees relish the freedom and flexibility of working from home, many others are tired of it and cannot imagine doing it indefinitely.
+Working from home can be full of distractions, especially for those dealing with small children, barking dogs, and temptingly short walks to the refrigerator.
+Even those with few distractions at home may become lonely and crave the face-to-face interactions they used to have at work.
+If returning to the office is not an option, many of these people will desperately seek out alternative workspaces.

+Coworking spaces are uniquely positioned to fill this void.
+Even before the pandemic, many large companies, including Microsoft, IBM, Ford, KPMG, Verizon, AT&T, and Salesforce, sent large groups of their employees to work in coworking spaces.
+In 2019, the best-known coworking company, WeWork, reported that 40% of its members worked for companies with 500 or more employees, up from 30% in 2018, and that enterprise members represented its fastest-growing customer group.
+Other coworking spaces have reported similar trends and have suggested that they are ready to take in more corporate employees.

 Reprint #: